Kawiyaaa/File-encrypter-decrypter/README.md

 # File-encrypter-decrypter
 A file encrypter / decrypter based on XOR

+Every .exe that I provide in this repository are compiled python script using pyinstaller

 # How to use the GUI version of the python script ? :